 The Reading Rainbowverse has the typical Gilda/pony romance... but mixes it up by having a cat crush on Gilda too.
 Not an anthropomorphic cat... a normal housecat.

-Strife, the Draconequi of Natural Selection, is Happily Married to Mortis, the Alicorn of Death, and have kids.
+Strife, the Draconequus of Natural Selection, is Happily Married to Mortis, the Alicorn of Death, and they have kids.

 Dark World!Derpy has feelings for the Doctor, which is part of her motivation for wanting to destroy the Valeyard and force him to regenerate back into the Doctor.
 She succeeds and ends up marrying him after Nightmare Eclipse's defeat, though he's using a Fob Watch.